Grant-Steinfeld/mail-cap-proc/README.md

 # Mail Capture on Linux via POSTFIX

+> Capture emails, parse out the text, add them to a Neo4j Graph Database.
+<tbd> add the FlaskAPI reader </tbd>

 ## Does your server have POSTFIX Mail Transport Agent Running?
 ```sh
 sudo systemctl status postfix